-Welcome to this website, which provides online access to many of my published and unpublished research papers.
+Welcome to this website, which provides online access to most of my publications and research papers.

-My early research was mainly in the philosophy of science.
-This included a defence of scientific realism in the social and natural sciences, and an account of how the ideal of value-free social science is best understood and justified.
-I have also written about the conceptualisation of human bodies in social theory and philosophy, drawing on both phenomenological and psychoanalytic ideas.
+Both of these areas connect loosely with some much earlier work about the relationship between socialism and liberalism.
+But most of my early research was in the philosophy of science.
+It included a defence of realism in social science, and an account of how the ideal of value-free social science is best understood and justified.
+I have also written about the conceptualisation of human bodies in social theory and philosophy, drawing on phenomenological, psychoanalytic and Foucauldian ideas.

 View Papers